Reading time: 4 min.

 Both men and women can have a widow’s peak.
 This type of hairline is triangular in shape, with the hair forming a point just above and between the eyebrows.

 A receding hairline is usually the first sign of male pattern baldness.
-The hair begins to thin at the temples, leading to two distinctive recessions either side of the forehead.
+The hair begins to thin at the temples, leading to two distinctive recessions on either side of the forehead.
 Receding hairlines can begin from adolescence onwards.

 A mature hairline may look similar to the early stages of a receding hairline, but the onset usually occurs much later in life.
-As a result, the hairline usually appears distinguished and age-appropriate.
+As a result, the mature hairline usually appears distinguished and age-appropriate.

 Uneven hairlines are characterised by their asymmetrical appearance.
 They’re not usually a sign of hair loss, but they can make your hair tricky to style.
-As well as genetics, stress and styling choices can contribute to an uneven hairline.
+As well as genetics, stress, and styling choices can contribute to an uneven hairline.

 Women can have several of the same hairline types as men, including widow’s peaks, receding hairlines, and uneven hairlines.
 Many women have a variation on a straight hairline.
 Here are the other types of women’s hairlines.

 A high hairline is characterised by a greater distance between the hairline and the eyebrows.
 Many women have a naturally high hairline.
-But if you start to see your hairline moving upwards, this may be a sign of women’s hair loss.
+However, if you start to see your hairline moving upwards, this may be a sign of women’s hair loss.

 Some women have a low hairline, which typically has a much smaller distance between the hairline and brows.
-Priyanka Chopra, above, has a low rounded hairline, which follows the curve of her face.
+Priyanka Chopra, above, has a low-rounded hairline, which follows the curve of her face.

 Compare your hair with the images above to see which best describes your hairline.
 But don’t forget to take other factors into account, such as: